 This is the purfle of heaven.
 If you want to learn slow travel and a serene place where you can sit back and soak yourself in the surroundings, then you are at the right place.
 I never experienced slow travel until I visited Mukteshwar to avoid the scorching heat of Delhi and at a very glance, I found my affection for this place.
-For me, I always loved to explore the places, enjoy the local food while hopping to the local market.
+Me, I always loved to explore places and enjoy the local food while hopping to the local market.
 But this time, I thought to give myself a break and enjoy some me-time with good food, books and nature walks.

 The reason why Mukteshwar is a hidden gem near Nainital which should be your next weekend destination is because of the cleanliness, the quietness and the amazing nature view with different species of birds.
 Here is the detailed guide of Mukteshwar, an unfinished affair of mine – where I learned slow travel and a brief for you which will help you in planning your vacation.

-Mukteshwar is a little known hill station in Uttarakhand about 48 km away from Nainital.
-From Kathgodam railway station it is about 60 km away which is the nearest railway station.
+Mukteshwar is a little-known hill station in Uttarakhand about 48 km away from Nainital.
+Kathgodam railway station is about 60 km away which is the nearest railway station.
 From there you can book a cab and reach Mukteshwar after 2 hours.

 Mukteshwar is located at the hilltop of Kumaon hills and is mostly pleasant throughout the year.
 One can experience snowfalls in the winter season.